About the program

 Registered agents

-Registered agents create and trade STCs for solar battery systems.
+Registered agents create and trade STCs for solar batteries.

 arrow_right_alt